The Ultimate Minimalist Lifestyle Guide To Excel At Everyday Life

 Unsubscribe from email lists that no longer provide value or cause unnecessary distraction.
 Limit your social media presence by unfollowing accounts that don’t align with your values or contribute positively to your life.

-Set boundaries on the amount of time you spend on these platforms to prevent mindless scrolling.
+Set boundaries on how much time you spend on these platforms to prevent mindless scrolling.

 Reducing digital distractions